OlivierLD/raspberry-coffee/oliv.scratch.pad/some.tests/web-components-playground/README.md

 ---

-`WebComponent` allows the definition of custom reusable visual components, used in a web page like any standard component.
+The `WebComponents` standard allows the definition of custom reusable visual components, used in a web page like any standard component.

 Example:
 ```hntml